Defending My Title To Win Overall Female at 2023 Donna 110

 My athlete Nancy was running as well.
 I knew she was well trained and an incredibly strong woman, so she would be my main competitor.
 There were 7 of us to start, 4 would finish, with 1 missing the cut off.

 Nancy took the lead early on with my taking my usual place at the very back of the pack, as DFL you would say.
-I did manage to listen to an announcement about 10 miles in that put the wind beneath my wings for sure!??
+I did manage to listen to an announcement about 10 miles in that put the wind beneath my wings for sure!

 Around the 50k mark I took the lead and would not relinquish it for the remaining 54 miles.
 I really felt strong except on my second to last lap when I grew tired and was battling food fatigue as well.
 I focused on the finish and drove myself to meet the second to last cutoff by an hour and the final one by 1.5 hrs to complete stage one of 84 miles in 19:37.
 Nancy would come in 32 minutes behind me.